servicetitan/Stl.Fusion.Samples/docs/tutorial/Part10.md

   make this part way more efficient by explicitly notifying the log reader to read the tail as soon as they know for sure one of their peers updated it:
-  - `AddFileBasedDbOperationLogChangeTracking` relies on a shared file to pass these notifications.
+  - `AddFileBasedOperationLogChangeTracking` relies on a shared file to pass these notifications.
 Any peer that updates operation log also "touches" this file (just update its modify date), and all other peers are using `FileSystemWatcher`-s to know about these